-The longer you leave it in the fridge, the more intense the flavor becomes, but the cucumber slices will slowly become less “crisp”.
-It’s very much a personal preference whether you prefer a freshly pickled cucumber salad or one that has been in the fridge for a few days.
+So it’s very much a personal preference whether you prefer a freshly pickled version or one that has been in the fridge for a few days.

-Because of the vinegar, the Pickled Cucumber Salad can easily stay fresh for a week in the fridge, as long as you make sure to always have enough liquid in the jar to cover the cucumbers.
+Because of the vinegar, this salad can easily stay fresh for a week in the fridge.
+You just want to make sure you always have enough liquid in the jar to cover the cucumbers.

-Aside from being tasty, Pickled Cucumber Salad is basically calorie-free and has a ton of vitamin K, copper, potassium, manganese, vitamin C, phosphorus, magnesium, biotin, and vitamin B1.
+Aside from being tasty, this pickled cucumber salad is basically calorie-free and has a ton of vitamin K, copper, potassium, manganese, vitamin C, phosphorus, magnesium, biotin, and vitamin B1.